 - Let your turducken rest for 30 minutes before carving.

 If you’re a fan of deep frying your Thanksgiving bird, know that deep frying a turducken is not recommended.
-Unlike a traditional turkey, a turducken is completely deboned.
+Unlike a traditional turkey, turducken is completely deboned.
 Without bones to hold it together, a turducken has a tendency to fall apart.
 Additionally, a turducken is stuffed, not hollow, and will cook unevenly during the flash fry process.